cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/README.rst

 If you're new to Kubernetes then you'll find detailed technical how-to instructions in the AWS EKS documentation, `Enabling IAM user and role access to your cluster <https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html>`_.
 You'll need kubectl in order to modify the aws-auth pod in your Kubernets cluster.

+**Note that since June-2022 the AWS EKS Kubernetes cluster configuration excludes public api access.
+This means that kubectl is only accessible via the bastion, from inside of the AWS VPC on the private subnets.
+The convenience script `/scripts/bastion-config.sh <./scripts/bastion-config.sh>`_ installs all of the Ubuntu packages and additional software that you'll need to connect to the k8s cluster using kubectl and k9s.
+You'll also need to configure aws cli with an IAM key and secret with the requisite admin permissions.**

 .. code-block:: bash

     kubectl edit -n kube-system configmap/aws-auth